DylanMorison/Next.js-with-TypeScript-starter-pack/README.md

-# Next.js with TypeScript starter pack
+# Next.js with TypeScript and Material UI starter pack

 Install it and run: